Anaminus/rbxmk/doc/sources.md

 <code>rbxassetid.write(options: [RBXAssetOptions][RBXAssetOptions])</code>

 The **write** function uploads to an existing asset according to the given [options][RBXAssetOptions].
-The Body is encoding according to Format, then uploaded to AssetID.
+The Body is encoded according to Format, then uploaded to AssetID.
 AssetID must be the ID of an existing asset.

 Throws an error if a problem occurred while uploading the asset.